2 min read

 • If buildout is NOT involved, the lender typically requires invoices to directly pay vendors for any major costs (ex. equipment).
 Once those costs are paid, the remaining loan balance is typically wired to your business account to be used as operating working capital.

-Small Loan/Express
+Small Loan

 • The loan is funded in one lump sum to your business bank account.